FKouhai/frostvim/README.md

 nix run .#default
 ```

-Or from a remote repository (once published):
+Or from the remote repository:

 ```bash
 nix run github:FKouhai/frostvim/main